 "Vanderpump Rules" star Scheana Shay, 34, also admitted wrongdoing after she openly refused to live in isolation.

 “Any of my friends working from home this week should come join me for a Palm Springs quarantine!”
-Shay tweeted on Saturday.
+Shay tweeted.

 “I will continue to live my life in Palm Springs or MDR w my friends and not live it in complete isolation or fear," the tweet continued.
 "Simple as that.
 Call me ‘ignorant’ but I’m not gonna stop living!”